Mimino666/tc-marathoner/README.md

 Features
 --------

-- Cross-platform: Windows, Linux, Mac OS X. Written in Python.
-- Works with visualizer .jar files, so it doesn't require any changes to your solution code.
+- Works with solutions written in C++, C#, Java, Python, VB.
 - VERY simple interface.
   To run your solution on seed 5 just type: ```5```.
   To run your solution on first 100 seeds, just type: ```1 100```.
 - Keeps track of the best scores for each seed, so you can compare your solutions locally.
 - Exports input data from visualizer into file, so you can debug on them.
+- and many more...

 Installation
 ------------

-Get Python at [http://www.python.org](http://www.python.org) (versions 2.6, 2.7 and 3.x are supported).
+Marathoner is written in Python, so first get some Python at [http://www.python.org](http://www.python.org) (versions 2.6, 2.7 and 3.x are supported).

 If you have *pip* Python package manager installed, run: ```pip install marathoner```.
 To upgrade for a newer version, run: ```pip install marathoner --upgrade```.